peteroupc/MailLib/docs/PeterO.Mail.MediaType.md

 <b>Return Value:</b>

-If the "charset" parameter exists, returns that parameter with the basic upper-case letters A to Z (U+0041 to U+005A) converted to lower case.
-Returns  `"us-ascii"`  instead if the media type is ill-formed (RFC2045 sec.
-5.2), or if the media type is "text/plain" and doesn't have a "charset" parameter (see RFC2046), or the default value for that parameter, if any, for the media type if the "charset" parameter is absent.
-Returns an empty string in all other cases.
+If the "charset" parameter is present and non-empty, returns the result of the Encodings.ResolveAliasForEmail method for that parameter, except that result's basic upper-case letters A to Z (U+0041 to U+005A) are converted to lower case.
+If the "charset" parameter is absent or empty, returns the default value, if any, for that parameter given the media type (e.g., "us-ascii" if the media type is "text/plain"; see RFC2046), or the empty string if there is none.

 ### GetHashCode